 Appendix 1.A presents the percentage of students who omitted items on the MD HSA operational forms.
-Across all content areas and administrations, the percentage of students who did not respond to the last ten SR items of a test was less than 2 percent per item.
-The SPR items (Algebra only) had omit rates ranging from 0.2 percent to 7.0 percent when placed within the last ten items of a test form.
+Across all content areas and administrations, the percentage of students who did not respond to the last ten SR items of a test was equal to or less than 1% per item.
+The SPR items (Algebra only) had omit rates ranging from 2.0 percent to 8.7 percent when placed within the last ten items of a test form.
 The higher omission rates for the SPR items are typical for this item type because students are required to solve a problem and then record the answer in an answer grid, rather than choose from among four answer choices presented by SR items.
 For all item types the percentage of students who omitted items located within the last ten positions on an MD HSA test form was not greater than omit rates throughout the test.